joaopfg/QA-ZettaByte/README.md

 # Tika

-*Tika* was used to grab method the text from .pdf files.
+*Tika* was used to grab text from .pdf files.
 It also gives a support to many others files formats.
 For more informations, see the [original Tika repository](https://github.com/chrismattmann/tika-python) .